-BHF Professor of Cardiovascular Medicine and President-Elect of the European Society of Cardiology
+BHF Professor of Cardiovascular Medicine and President of the European Society of Cardiology

 Dr Jason Mellad

-When I was completing my PhD and post-doc with BHF funding at the University of Cambridge, I never imagined that one day I would be applying the skills I acquired to developing better diagnostic tests for heart disease, cancer and other debilitating diseases.
-At Cambridge Epigenetix, we believe great things happen when people work together, and the success of our company depends largely on forging strong partnerships with leading researchers and institutions.
+When I was completing my PhD and post-doc with BHF funding, I never imagined that one day I would be applying the skills I acquired to developing better diagnostic tests for heart disease, cancer and other diseases.
+At Cambridge Epigenetix, we believe great things happen when people work together.
+The success of our company depends on forging strong partnerships with leading researchers and institutions.
 Considering the huge range of experts who have worked on BHF-funded projects over the years, the BHF Alumni programme will be an invaluable networking resource, and I look forward to meeting new collaborators.

-I’m in my final year of a PhD funded by the BHF at the University of Edinburgh.
-Outside of the lab BHF Alumni opens up doors to a huge range of activities for current researchers like me.
+My PhD at the University of Edinburgh was funded by the BHF.
+BHF Alumni opens doors to a huge range of activities for researchers.
 Engaging the general public with science is hugely rewarding.
-Taking the time to discover the impact of research helps me to remember why I’m carrying out the work I do.
+Taking the time to discover the impact of research reminds me why I carry out the work I do.
 I enjoy talking about research to the general public, attending events and meeting with other volunteers, researchers and patients to hear their stories.
-Volunteer work and the link with the BHF community has reminded me to think, on days where the research in the lab isn't going so well, that people really appreciate the work we do as scientists.
+The link with the BHF community reminded me to think, on days where the research in the lab wasn’t going so well, that people really appreciate the work we do as scientists.